LazyRen/LazyRen.github.io/_posts/devlog/blog/2020-12-22-add-applause-button-for-jekyll-post.md

   path: /assets/img/2020-12-21/post_end.png
 ---

-When I revisited the [Hydejack official site](https://hydejack.com/showcase/lazyren/), I noticed little [clapping button](https://help.medium.com/hc/en-us/articles/115011350967-Claps) that set at the end of the post.<br>
+When I revisited the [Hydejack official site], I noticed a little [clapping button] that set at the end of the post.<br>
-It seems good idea to have light-cost (compare to commenting) way to communicate with visitors.
+It seems a good idea to have a light-cost (compare to commenting) way to communicate with visitors.
 So I gave some research on it and finally made it as above.

 <!--more-->

-So I ended up with [applause](https://applause-button.com/).
-Which is free, ([donation](https://opencollective.com/applause-button) for a good service is always an option) and easy-to-install. (not 100% true, if you ask me.
+So I ended up with [applause].
+Which is free, ([donation] for good service is always an option) and easy-to-install.<br>
+(not 100% true, if you ask me.
 I couldn't find a good guideline on how to customize it.)

 ![Backer](/assets/img/2020-12-22/backer.png)

 I also donated $5!
 {:.note title="Donation"}

-Basically, I will add applause button for each-and-every post.
-Unless author specifically set it otherwise.<br>
+Basically, I will add an applause button for the each-and-every post.
+Unless the author specifically set it otherwise.

-4 files to be modified. (check [related commit](https://github.com/LazyRen/LazyRen.github.io/commit/346f496d80243fcfbd0f24b47daa10078efe954f))
+4 files to be modified. (check [related commit])

 ```default
 /_config.yml